Brodinlab/ME-CFS_study/README.md

 - Used Kallisto outputs (estimates) that were converted into read counts using ```tximport``` before running DESeq2 with ```deseq_run.R```
 ### GSEA
 ### Mixed-Effect modelling
+- Partial-bayesian mixed-effect modelling to account for covariates
+- ```MEM_clean.R``` extracts confounding variables for downstream use in GSEA for example, after modelling

 ## Omics integration
 ### MOFA